Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Computational Results

 For smaller datasets such as \textit{Abalone}, the method achieves very tight bounds ($\gamma_{\textrm{ LB}} \approx \gamma^+$), with $\gamma^+$ always converging to the target threshold $\epsilon_\gamma = 0.001\%$.
 These instances are solved within minutes (at most 16), providing results comparable to exact methods at a fraction of the computational cost.
 For comparison, \cite{piccialli2022sos} reports an exact solution in 2.6 hours, whereas here the same dataset is validated within about 10 minutes, with gaps ranging between $0.003\%$ and $0.007\%$ depending on the number of anticlusters.

-On larger datasets such as \textit{Electric} and \textit{Pulsar}, \textsc{AVOC} still provides strong certificates of quality: the final lower bound gaps $\gamma_\textrm{ LB}$ remain consistently below $3\%$, while $\gamma^+$ is always reduced to the stopping threshold.
-These results are obtained within 1–3 hours.
+On larger datasets such as \textit{Electric} and \textit{Pulsar}, \textsc{AVOC} still provides strong certificates of quality: the final lower bound gaps $\gamma_\textrm{ LB}$ remain around $2\%$, while $\gamma^+$ is close to the stopping threshold.
+These results are obtained within 1--3 hours.
+For the remaining datasets, the algorithm reaches the time limit before convergence, but still provides meaningful validation, with gaps below $3\%$.
+Note that, the method appears robust with respect to the dimensionality of the data: high-dimensional datasets such as \textit{StarLightCurves}, \textit{TwoPatterns}, and \textit{Wafer}, whose number of features is two orders of magnitude larger than that of the other instances, exhibit comparable performance in terms of both gap quality and computational time.

-For \textit{Facebook} and \textit{Frogs}, the algorithm reaches the time limit before convergence in most runs, with $\gamma^+$ remaining above $1.7\%$ in the case of \textit{Frogs}.
-Nevertheless, meaningful validation is achieved, with best gaps of $2.228\%$ for \textit{Facebook} and $4.015\%$ for \textit{Frogs}.
-The difficulty here can be attributed to unbalanced cluster sizes and weaker separation between groups, which make the heuristic refinement more challenging.

-In terms of computational effort, the swap-based heuristic is the dominant cost, often requiring several thousand seconds before reaching either the stopping threshold or the time limit.
-Convergence to a local maximum of the anticlustering problem is observed only for \textit{Abalone} and \textit{Electric} with higher values of $T$.
-By contrast, the \textsc{SOS}-\textsc{SDP} component behaves inversely with respect to $T$: its runtime decreases as the number of anticlusters grows, since the subproblems become smaller and easier to solve.
+From a computational perspective, increasing $T$ reduces the size of the subproblems, making the \textsc{SOS}-\textsc{SDP} phase faster, while increasing the cost of the swap-based heuristic, which is typically the dominant component.
+As a result, the total runtime does not exhibit a monotone behavior with respect to $T$, reflecting the trade-off between these two phases.
+Convergence to a local maximum of the anticlustering problem is observed only for \textit{Abalone} and \textit{Electric} at larger values of $T$.

-Importantly, for each dataset, we validate the same initial clustering partition; thus, the smallest gap obtained across all tested values of $T$ can be regarded as the true optimality certificate for that instance.
-With this perspective, the optimality gap remains around $2\%$ in all cases, except for \textit{Frogs}, where it is approximately $4\%$.

-Figure~\ref{fig:real_gaps} illustrates the relationship between the number of anticlusters and both the optimality gap $\gamma_{\textrm{ LB}}$ and the total running time in minutes (\textit{Time} { (min)}).
-We observe that the gaps do not display a monotone trend with respect to $T$: in some datasets (e.g., \textit{Facebook}, \textit{Electric}) intermediate values of $T$ yield the smallest gaps, while in others (e.g., \textit{Frogs}, \textit{Pulsar}) the variation is limited and the gap remains essentially stable.
-In general, the differences in the gaps are not so relevant.

-The choice of $T$ has an effect on both the quality of the bound and on the computational time.
-Indeed, for small $T$, the subsets are larger and may be more representative of the original dataset providing good bounds.
-On the other hand, the subproblems may become intractable.
-When $T$ increases, the burden of the exact solver is lighter, but the swap heuristic becomes more expensive, and in principle the bound may degrade.
-Reducing $T$ would result in too large subproblems for the exact solver, and increasing it would increase the cost of the swap phase.
-Furthermore, on unbalanced datasets, too large values of $T$ may lead to under-representation of the smaller clusters in the anticlusters, consequently degrading the contribution to the lower bound.